cornell-dti/trends-full-stack/README.md

 We recommend using [Fly.io](https://fly.io/) for deployment.

 As a fair warning, this will require a credit card.
-However, you probably won't get charged for it, as Fly.io has a generous free tier (unless for some reason your web-app goes viral).
+However, you probably won't get charged for it, as Fly.io has a generous free tier.

 1. Make an account on [Fly.io](https://fly.io/)